codesharedot/dex-price/README.md

-# gemini-dollar price
+# gochain price

-Gets the gemini-dollar price with Python (from JSON).
+Gets the gochain price with Python (from JSON).

 https://pythonbasics.org